mikeschen/20160304concertJavaCodeReview/README.md

 $ postgres
 ```

-Open a new tab in terminal and create the `hair_salon` database:
+Open a new tab in terminal and create the `concert` database:
 ```
 $ psql
 $ CREATE DATABASE concert;